 - If you are a veterinarian or veterinary nurse in South Africa, this course qualifies for 21 Structured SAVC CPD points and will teach you more about feline behaviour problems and how to help your clients deal with them.
-It will also give you more detailed insight into basic feline behaviour and training, which will benefit your practice and your clients.
+It will also give you more detailed insight into basic feline behaviour, which will benefit your practice and your clients.

 - Denise Wait

 Each Unit of the course notes is e-mailed out to students as a separate e-Book.